Ah yes, Salou: amazing amusement parks, bumpin’ clubs, beautiful beaches, value hotels, and an impeccable climate to

 Salou Events in 2020

-If we’re talking about sports there are three main events in the town: the Rally RACC Catalunya-Costa Daurada (three days from Fri-Sun at the beginning of October), the Mitja Marato de Salou half-marathon (March 16th 2019), and the Salou Triathalon Challenge (April 5th-7th 2019).
+If we’re talking about sports there are three main events in the town: the Rally RACC Catalunya-Costa Daurada (three days from Fri-Sun at the beginning of October), the Mitja Marato de Salou half-marathon (April 18th, 2020), and the Salou Triathlon Challenge (March 27-29, 2020).

 There are also two dates you’ll want to circle on your culinary calendar, the first being the Sabor Salou (early May) convention where the area’s best artisans and chefs gather to offer visitors a sampling of the best food in Salou.